eigenbrot/eigenbrot.github.io/_computer/01-raspberry-RAID.md

 | 512k | 535 MB/s | 500 MB/s | 550 MB/s |
 | 1M | 35 MB/s | 37 MB/s | 39 MB/s |

-So there you have it.
-I had heard rumours that large chunk sizes are better for RAID 5 and the data seems to support that, but all of the chunk sizes I tested are pretty close to one another.
+~~So there you have it.
+I had heard rumours that large chunk sizes are better for RAID 5 and the data seems to support that, but all of the chunk sizes I tested are pretty close to one another.~~

-In the end I actually wound up using a chunk size of `64k` because it seems to provide the best performance for `monerod`, but that's a story for another time....
+~~In the end I actually wound up using a chunk size of `64k` because it seems to provide the best performance for `monerod`, but that's a story for another time....~~

+**EDIT:** More and better tests can be found [here](raspberry-RAID-tests).
+The results are different; 4k chunks appear to be the best.